Infineon/micropython/docs/psoc6/intro.rst

 The only required hardware is:

 * A PSoC6™ board from the :ref:`Supported boards` list.
-* A microUSB cable.
+* A micro USB cable.

 Power the board
 ------------------

 Connect the USB cable to your computer and the micro USB to the board debugger.
-All the PSoC6™ boards come with a on-board debugger required for flashing/debugging operations during development.
+All the PSoC6™ boards come with an on-board debugger required for flashing/debugging operations during development.
 Please refer to the corresponding board manual of your board.

 Install MicroPython on the board